 Once you’ve determined your needs, this article will help with your antenna purchase.
 But before we jump into our results, check out this video that explains how to determine which free over-the-air TV channels you can receive where you live.

 If you live close enough to the broadcast towers for the stations you want to watch, a less-expensive non-amplified antenna like the Channel Master Flatenna might be all you need to cut the cord.
-At the time of this review, we found that Channel Master itself was offering the best price on this antenna: Just $19 on Amazon.
+At the time of this review, we found that Channel Master itself was offering the best price on this antenna: Just $10 plus $7.50 for shipping.

 Best amplified indoor TV antenna

 This antenna impressed us with its ability to pull in more broadcast channels than the competition.
-Further, those it did receive were a little stronger than from our runner-up which should make for happier TV viewing.
-(Read our full review.)
+Further, those it did receive were a little stronger than from our runner-up, which should make for happier TV viewing.

 The word “smart” gets bandied about quite a lot these days, but it’s more than just hyperbole in the case of Channel Master’s Smartenna+ over-the-air TV antenna.
 This amplified antenna has a tiny tuner onboard that can virtually change its reception pattern to pull in the most stations possible.
 We like it a lot.